Informo/specs/content/matrix/events.md

 ## Draft
-- We need to allow any user to add his own custom source
-- How can we allow only one user to modify the source he created? (using state events: I don't know, using source users: with account data)
 - Can We can get rid of `Source.publishers` if events are signed ?
 - Should we have one source per language or one source containing multiple languages?
 - Handle article translations in a rss-friendly way